-For our annual winter production, Sutton Specialist School will be producing the show ‘Aladdin’.
-Students will take part in whole school/group singing lessons as well as our Gifted and Talented students who will have extra tuition for small group and individual performances.
-Students will learn how to sing in harmony and in tune with the music.
-Students will perform this production live on stage.
+In key stage 3, through a variety of creative and practical activities, pupils are taught the knowledge, understanding and skills needed to engage in a collaborating music lesson.
+During the winter term, pupils work towards the Christmas Show.
+Pupils will take part in whole school/group singing lessons as well as our Gifted and Talented pupils who will have extra tuition for small group and individual performances.
+Pupils will learn how to sing in harmony and in tune with the music.
+Pupils who choose to, will perform this production live on stage

 Throughout the year, students will be exposed to a music site called “Charanga”.
 This is a teacher and pupil website where work can be set online.